 - There is a genetic component to hyper ovulation as well.
 The trait of hyper ovulation runs on the mother’s side of the family, and hence we can see women that have multiple sets of twins in their extended families.

 - A hormonal disorder called Polycystic Ovarian Syndrome (PCOS) can also cause hyper ovulation along with irregular cycles.

 - In-vitro fertilization (IVF) techniques can also have a similar effect increasing the chances of multiple pregnancies by as much as 40%.

 Ovulation discharge twice in a month?

-Fertile cervical mucus is also known as Egg White Cervical Mucus (EWCM) happens before ovulation for up to five days before ovulation occurs but as little as one day but the most common is 2- 3 days before your peak fertile window.
+Fertile cervical mucus, also known as Egg White Cervical Mucus (EWCM), happens before ovulation for up to five days before ovulation occurs but as little as one day.
+Still, the most common is 2- 3 days before your peak fertile window.

 Some women can have EWCM just before there beginning of their period.
-Having ovulation discharge at this time in your cycle is not a sign of ovulation have will not increase your chances of conception
+Having ovulation discharge at this time in your cycle is not a sign of ovulation will not increase your chances of conception.